Catch Reporting FAQs

 The IMAS telephone survey will continue to occur.
 If you are contacted by IMAS and asked to be involved in the survey it is highly encouraged that you participate as it will help us evaluate how effective catch reporting is.
 It also gives us a better understanding of the overall recreational rock lobster catch in Tasmania.

-Do I still have to make transit reports?
+Do I still have to make transit reports and can I make them via the app?

 Rock lobster catch reports are not substitutes for transit reports.
-If you are transiting the D’Entrecasteaux Channel when the East Coast Stock Rebuilding Zone is closed, or moving between size limit zones, you must still make a transit report using the telephone reporting service.
+If you are transiting the D’Entrecasteaux Channel when the East Coast Stock Rebuilding Zone is closed, or moving between size limit zones, you must still make a transit report by using the telephone reporting service (1300 720 647).

 Do I have to report exactly where I caught my rock lobster?